emazurek/wanderer.github.io/_posts/2014-06-14-creating-and-verifying-transaction-with-node.markdown

 And hopefull its verified.
 For the transaction to be total valid we would also need to check the account of the sender and see if they have at least `tx.totalFee()`.

-And that is all foor now I hope you have enjoyed the read.
+And that is all for now I hope you have enjoyed the read.
 Let me know if you have any question.
-You can email me `mjbecze@gmail.com` or leave a comment below.
+You can contact me at `mjbecze@gmail.com` or by leaving a comment below.